-Directors are provided with any available information that will facilitate the maintenance of their industry knowledge and professional skills.
+Directors are provided with available information that will facilitate the maintenance of their industry knowledge and professional skills.
 Directors are regularly updated on the business operations of Paramount at Board meetings, particularly through the semi-annual sessions to review operations, and through regular communications from management.
-These updates are conducted by senior management and other invited Paramount employees and include discussions on strategic issues affecting Paramount and any other developments that could materially affect Paramount's business.
-Directors are also updated on developments in best corporate governance practices through reports from the Corporate Governance Committee.
+These updates are conducted by senior management and other invited Paramount employees and include discussions on strategic issues affecting Paramount and other developments that could materially affect Paramount's business.
+Directors are also updated on developments in corporate governance practices through reports from the Corporate Governance Committee.
 Significant developments in legislation, policy or case law are discussed at Board and applicable committee meetings.
 Directors are updated on changes to financial reporting requirements through presentations from management and Paramount's auditors, either at regularly scheduled Audit Committee meetings or at special meetings arranged for the Board for that purpose.

 Directors are invited to suggest to the Corporation other means of maintaining the skills and knowledge necessary for them to fulfill their responsibilities and steps are taken to implement such suggestions when feasible.
-In September 2023, the Board arranged for an information session at which it received a presentation from EY respecting global sustainability reporting initiatives, including those respecting climate risks and disclosure, and potential Canadian sustainability reporting standards.
+In October 2024, the Board arranged for an information session at which it received a presentation from third-party experts respecting artificial intelligence, including uses, emerging trends and associated risks.
 The session was attended by all members of the Board.